-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the creation of the position of Substitute Maintenance Mechanic III at a salary of \$31.50 per hour":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Mr. Coggin, and approved unanimously (6-0) to approve the creation of the position of Substitute Maintenance Mechanic III at a salary of \$31.50 per hour":